sandipsubedi/notes_ruby_on_rails/docs/z_index.md

 This documentation is work-in-progress.
 And, I will be adding more and more as we go.

+The Notes and examples are created on Ruby 2.6 and Rails 6.

 ### Features:
 1. A lot of real life examples.